Felipe-Baz/CursoMVC/README.md

 ![](https://i.imgur.com/rmRC8Vq.jpeg)

-For this project i use Entity Framework Core to Sql Server, that i import to my project with this command:
+For this project I use Entity Framework Core to Sql Server, that I import to my project with this command:

 `Install-Package Microsoft.EntityFrameworkCore.SqlServer`